-Knowing C programming provides several opportunities for individuals looking for a cybersecurity career, such as performing vulnerability assessments, a position as an information security analyst, researching and providing solutions on emerging threats, and implementing suitable mitigations.
+Knowing C programming provides several opportunities for individuals looking for a cybersecurity career.
+These include performing vulnerability assessments and researching and providing solutions on emerging threats, and implementing suitable mitigations.
 The C programming language helps cybersecurity professionals participate in forensics procedures and perform investigations on security incidents.

 Understanding the C++ programming language is also vital since it is an improved version of the C programming language.
 While the language was derived from the C coding language, it has some unique attributes.
 For instance, C++ supports objects and classes compared to C. Besides, C++ is faster and has a better performance than the C language.